muungo60/github-mudenda/README.md

 # github-mudenda
-This repository contains code ideas.
+This repository contains coding projects and ideas.